vibenas/Cybersecurity-Lithuania-Map/README.md

 2. Organisations identifying themselves in cybersecurity area and with operations in Lithuania are listed.
 3. Organisations without legal entities but operated locally with agreements as chapters, or as remote unofficial offices in Lithuania are linked to the people in charge.
 4. Resellers, Integrators, Consultancy, and Technology Developers are combined as their operations overlap, thus not possible clearly to separate.
-6. Organisations mentioned have cybersecurity-related business, however they might be covering other sectors with their business activities.
+5. Organisations mentioned have cybersecurity-related business, however they might be covering other sectors with their business activities.

 Areas covered:
-1. Technology Developers / Resellers / Integrators / Consultancy
+1. Technology Developers, Resellers, Integrators, Consultancy
 2. Distributors
-3. Educators & Research
+3. Educators, Research, Communities
 4. National Capabilities

 If your organisation would like to be mentioned, please contact via message on https://www.linkedin.com/in/viliusbenetis/